 How resources are managed

-Adding a private bucket to a cluster
+Attaching a private bucket to a cluster

 If a bucket is public you can mount resources from that bucket into your runs directly.
 See the section "Mounting Resources" of the Resources guide for more information.